Phil-Factor/PowerShell-Utility-Cmdlets/README.md

 ## Read-DPEncryptedContent

-This PowerShell routine will fetch the contents of a file containing an encrypted object stored in an XML Document.
+[Read-DPEncryptedContent](DPEncryptedContent/Read-DPEncryptedContent.ps1) is a PowerShell routine will fetch the contents of a file containing an encrypted object stored in an XML Document.
 You can ceate this with **Write-DPEncryptedContent**.
 This is encrypted as a system.secure.string.
 It converts it back into plain text

 ## Tokenize-SQLString

-Takes a SQL string and produces a stream of its component parts such as comments, strings numbers, identifiers and so on.
+[Tokenize-SQLString](Tokenize-SQLString/Tokenize-SQLString.ps1) takes a SQL string and produces a stream of its component parts such as comments, strings numbers, identifiers and so on.
 This allows intelligent searched of SQL Files for things like comments

 ## Write-DocumentationToSQLDDLFile

-Takes a JSON file with documentation details and inserts it into the files specified.
+[Write-DocumentationToSQLDDLFile](Write-DocumentationToSQLDDLFile/Write-DocumentationToSQLDDLFile.ps1) takes a JSON file with documentation details and inserts it into the files specified.
 This takes a whole bunch of files and updates them with the documentation that you request.
 This is intended for automatically-generated SQL Build scrips and also migration files

 ## Write-DPEncryptedContent

-This PowerShell routine will save the string in its encrypted form as a system.secure.string within an XML file.
-It can be read by **Read-DPEncryptedContent**
+[Write-DPEncryptedContent](DPEncryptedContent/Write-DPEncryptedContent.ps1) will save the string in its encrypted form as a system.secure.string within an XML file.
+It can be read by **[Read-DPEncryptedContent\(DPEncryptedContent/Read-DPEncryptedContent.ps1)**